markoniga/llm-prompts-for-dse/src/llm-prompts/data-workflow/generate_code.md

     ]
   },
   "code": {
-    "content": "The full content of the generated code", "highlights": [
+    "content": "The full content of the generated code (ONLY if ≤40 lines)", "highlights": [
       {
         "line_numbers": "Line number or range",